 What Are Monoblock Amplifiers Used For?

-If there’s only one audio channel (a mono signal), then only one monoblock amplifier is needed.
+Only one monoblock amplifier is needed if there’s only one audio channel (a mono signal).
 If there are two channels, like in a stereo recording, we would need two monoblock amplifiers (or a stereo amplifier).

 If we had a stereo pair of speakers and a subwoofer to handle the low-end, we could use three monoblock amplifiers; a stereo amp and a monoblock subwoofer amp, or an all-in-one amplifier capable of driving a 2.1 setup.